querqy/chorus/katas/000_setting_up_chorus.md

 We also need to create you an account with Administrator permissions:

-> docker-compose run quepid thor user:create -a demo@example.com "Demo User" password
+> docker-compose run quepid thor user:create -a admin@choruselectronics.com "Chorus Admin" password

 Visit Quepid at http://localhost:3000 and log in with the email and password you just set up.